MellonScholarlyCommunication/spec-eventlog/usecases/discover_lifecycle_events.md

 The service events allows user `X` to judge the relevance of the artefact `URL-A` and learn more about the details.

+### Relevant for
+ - Cultural heritage: knowing what happened to (the metadata of) an object, eg. where it has been preserved, digitized or whether it has been 'on a loan' in a different institution.